kg86/visstr/README.md

 # VisStr

-VisStr is a library to visualize a string and its several propeties, such as repetitions, and redundancies.
+VisStr is a library to visualize a string and its several propeties such as repetitions, occurences, and redundancies.

 The following image visualizes all palindromes that occurs as substrings in "mississippi$".